GMTO/gmt_docs/src/software_development/model_language_mapping/mapping_model_to_coffee.rst

 (a) components that required distributed asynchronous communication (e.g. the :ref:`OCS Core Services <core_services_usr_guide>` are implemented this way); (b) components that are part of the OCS user interface that runs in the electron platform;
-(c) applications that don't require high performace computations or communications and that will benefit from an implementation in a dynamic typed language.
+(c) applications that don't require high performance computations or communications and that will benefit from an implementation in a dynamic typed language.

 The mapping between the model definition of a Component and its implementation in the